Experienced watercolorists make mixing landscape greens look super easy, don’t they?

 The table below lists a few examples of warm and cool blues and yellows:

 Prussian blue (PB 27)

-Keep in mind that Cobalt blue is considered a neutral color (in between warm and cool), however, I like to categorize it as warm.
+Keep in mind that Cobalt blue is considered a neutral color (in between warm and cool), however, I prefer to categorize it as warm.

 How to mix Bright Intense Greens

 Color Intensity, also known as saturation or chroma, refers to how pure and vibrant a color is.